- How To Ship Cars Overseas For Military

 - Valid government/military ID.

-- Submit the completed IAL Shipping Instruction Form
+- Submit the completed IAL Shipping Instruction Form.

-Before shipping the vehicle
+Before Moving the vehicle

 - Hand-tools below the value of $200.